-SF Baykeeper is a longstanding protector of San Francisco Bay, and our approach has always required us to work within the entirety of the Bay's watershed.
-A healthy Bay depends on the health of the tributary waters that flow into it.
+SF Baykeeper is a longstanding protector of San Francisco Bay.
+Our approach of hardhitting advocacy and cutting-edge litigation has always required us to work within the entirety of the Bay's watershed, because a healthy Bay depends on the health of the tributary waters that flow into it.

-Over the past year, Waterkeeper Alliance proposed scaling back Baykeeper’s jurisdiction to just the nine Bay Area counties, which amounts to an 89 percent reduction of our jurisdiction.
-This restricted range is incompatible with our mission, and it ignores the significant contributions Baykeeper has made—and will continue to make—throughout our watershed for more than 30 years.
+Over the past few years, Waterkeeper Alliance has questioned Baykeeper’s jurisdiction and proposed scaling us back to work only in the nine Bay Area counties.
+Their proposal amounts to an 89% reduction of the watershed where work.
+This restricted range is incompatible with our mission, and it ignores the hydrology of water flows, pollution transport, and fish migration.
+It also dismisses the significant contributions Baykeeper has made—and will continue to make—throughout our watershed for nearly 35 years.

-We cannot continue to have uncertainty around our jurisdiction, a lack of transparency around the resolution process, and a lack of support for our longstanding efforts to protect the watershed.
+We cannot continue to have uncertainty around our jurisdiction, a lack of transparency around the resolution process, a lack of support for our longstanding efforts to protect the watershed, or these significant distractions that take us away from our work.
 Our mission is too important.

 That is why SF Baykeeper's board of directors and staff leadership have decided unanimously to withdraw from the Waterkeeper Alliance, effective immediately.

-Waterkeepers worldwide have won many victories for clean water, and Baykeeper will continue to work alongside leaders in the movement for clean water.
-Baykeeper has a long history of working in partnership with waterkeeper organizations and others in the watershed, and we will always be a strong ally to advance our mission of protecting San Francisco Bay and its watershed from its biggest threats.
+Waterkeepers worldwide have won many victories for clean water, and Baykeeper will continue to work alongside the leaders in the movement.
+Baykeeper has a long history of working with waterkeeper organizations across the globe and with local partners in the watershed, and we will always be a strong ally to advance our mission of protecting San Francisco Bay and its watershed from the biggest threats.

-The SF Bay ecosystem needs a watershed-wide champion, and SF Baykeeper will continue to fill that role.
+The San Franicisco Bay ecosystem needs a watershed-wide champion, and SF Baykeeper will continue to fill that role.